spectivePer/Splits/Planning Docs/Sprint Planning/Sprint Planning 3.md

 ### Summary

 Splits is an app that conveniently splits a bill, receipt, or payment among two or more people.
-Integration of OCR, flexibility between users who have the app installed and those who don't, as well as autosuggesting which items on a bill are personal or group use will be some key features of Splits.
-Automatic payments with companies such as Venmo, PayPal, Stripe, and ApplePay will be used for ease of use.
+Splits allows you to take a picture of your receipt and directly pay participants within the app.

 ### Trello Board Link